robhowley/betterby-bike/_posts/news/2012-12-05-citylab-cyclists-spend-more.md

 ---
-title: Cyclists and Pedestrians Can End Up Spending More Each Month Than Drivers, CityLab, 2012
+title: Cyclists and Pedestrians Can End Up Spending More Each Month Than Drivers, CityLab
 categories:
   - In the news
 tags: